Rules & Procedures

 ● No inappropriate conversations (swearing, talking about sex, drugs, or alcohol).

 ● No letter writing, drawing, or passing notes of any kind.
 No communication of any kind with other students without permission.

 ● No doodling.
-Drawing is only allowed if it is an assignment from an art teacher.
+Drawing is only allowed if it is part of an assignment from a teacher.

 ● Request permission before talking or getting out of your chair.